The annual Recognition of Excellence Dinner recognizes distinguished alumni and friends

 and Prediction, performing the duties of Under Secretary of Commerce for Oceans and

 Atmosphere.
-He recieved his bachelor's degree in mathematics and physics from the
+He received his bachelor's degree in mathematics and physics from the

 College of Arts and Sciences.